progsysseminar15/progsys/writeups/Matveev15.md

 - The performance gain seems very marginal (though the code does look simpler) --- is this a fundamental improvement or just a library that makes writing better code easier?
 - I don't see how this paper is related to SEDA

+### Johann Schleier-Smith

+The well-established RCU mechanism provides a concurrency primitive allowing non-blocking reads on diverse data structures.
+It accomplished this at some cost to writes, which must wait until previously started readers have finished before completing their work.
+Despite its ubiquity, RCU can pose challenges for programmers, requiring them to create copies of modified objects and to manage detailed pointer updates.
+RLU relieves the programmer of these burdens by implementing something akin to software transactional memory.

+I haven't yet fully understood how updates are reflected in the write log, how the *get_actual* and *get_copy* operations are implemented, but I understand that they encapsulate the logic for maintaining different versions of the state.
+The *rlu_synchronize* operation then finds a safe time to apply these changes, which is after any previously started reads have completed.
+RLU uses a global clock, incremented when entering a lock, to give order to operations.

+RLU seems to be strictly better than RCU.
+Perhaps it is more complicated, but it makes life easier for programmers and exhibits excellent performance.
+I am curious to understand its limitations.
+It provides limited support for managing conflicts between writers, and I wonder how this shortcoming might be addressed, whether for example one could RLU to allow concurrent modifications to different parts of a tree data structure.
+Such extensions could allow the approach to apply to more problems, or potentially even to distributed systems where latency becomes an important factor.